 I mean, I thought you got the better of it.

-I mean, but you can just see how hostile these meet news media people are.
+I mean, but you can just see how hostile these news media people are.

-Yeah, I I know you've been dealing with this for a while.
+I know you've been dealing with this for a while, given the popularity of your show, these lefty-e-hacks.

-Uh you know, given the popularity of your show, these lefty ye hacks, but what they do, Sean is they come into an interview like that with a pre-existing narrative, or what Lemon ironically referred to as a talking point in your head.
+But what they do, Sean, is they come into an interview like that with a pre-existing narrative, or what Lemon ironically referred to as a talking point in their head.

 The talking point about Donald Trump's Second Amendment comments, if you're a hard leftist or mainstream media type, but I just said the same thing twice, right?